 Substantive and structural editing

 Ideally, your written work should captivate your reader’s imagination and engage his or her mind fully, without causing frustration or undue backtracking for clarification.
-Substantive editing means heavy editing, whether structural, stylistic, or copy editing.
+Substantive editing means heavy editing, whether structural, stylistic, or copy editing, and is typically a combination of the three.
 Structural editing focuses on logical organization and flow of content to render your document clear, concise, and easy to read at the sentence, paragraph, and chapter levels.
 A structural edit will ensure your arguments make sense, your plot develops in a compelling fashion, and your information is conveyed accurately and logically.

-Every writer has a unique voice and every book has an individual tone, and a good editor will respect and enhance that uniqueness and tone.
+Every writer has a unique voice and every book has an individual tone, and a good editor will respect and enhance that uniqueness.
 During stylistic editing, without flouting the conventions of English, I will assist you in clarifying meaning, eliminating jargon and clichés, smoothing language, and polishing your distinct style.
 I’ll work with you to analyze your target audience and make sure you’re delivering a suitable and impactful message.
 Stylistic editing may include checking or correcting reading level or, in the case of fiction, adjusting tone and formality of language, including dialogue.
-Often, stylistic editing occurs at the sentence level, adjusting syntax for better flow, smoothness, and how the sentence “sounds.”
+Often, stylistic editing occurs at the sentence level, adjusting syntax for better flow, smoothness, and how the sentence “sounds” in the reader’s mind.

 Copy editing (sometimes called line editing)